-In the normal course of business, Northwest FCS enters into derivative financial instruments that are principally used to manage interest rate and foreign currency exchange rate risk on assets.
+In the normal course of business.
+Northwest FCS enters into derivative financial instruments that are principally used to manage liquidity and interest rate risk.
 Derivatives are recorded in the Consolidated Balance Sheets as other assets and other liabilities at fair value.